-Tuesday, as I was writing my new blog post, I began to experience some state fair project panic.
+Tuesday, as I was writing my new blog post, I began to experience some state fair project panic, and I needed some motif mojo to seem through.

 I know what I want to make.